paulocaldas/Treadmilling-Speed-Analysis/tracking_analysis/README.md

 ## Installation
 1. Clone the git repository
-2. Open (Anaconda prompt) and change directory to tracking_analysis
+2. Open a (Anaconda) prompt and change directory to tracking_analysis

     `cd tracking_analysis`
 3. pip install